 Who is eligible?

-- executed a Brownfield Cleanup Agreement (BCA) prior to July 1, 2015, under the Environmental Conservation Law (ECL),
+- executed a Brownfield Cleanup Agreement prior to July 1, 2015, under the Environmental Conservation Law,

 - has a certification form issued by your insurer, certifying the insurance coverages qualify for the credit.

-Note: The credit is allowed only once in regard to a particular COC.
+Note: The credit is allowed only once in regard to a particular Certificate of Completion.

 How much is the credit?

-- The credit amount is the lesser of 50% of the eligible premiums paid by the taxpayer on or after the date of execution of the BCA executed by the taxpayer and Department of Environmental Conservation (DEC), or
+The credit amount is the lesser of 50% of the eligible premiums paid by the taxpayer on or after the date of execution of the Brownfield Cleanup Agreement executed by the taxpayer and Department of Environmental Conservation or $30,000.

 What are the recordkeeping requirements?